Retrieving and Routing Quantum Information in a Quantum Network

 \textit{\bf Revocation of Quantum Information :}

 If Bob and Charlie are semi-honest (i.e., they are faithful executors of the protocol but curious to learn Alice's secret), we ask {\em can Alice revoke her shared secret $\ket{S}$}?
-The ability to revoke the shared secret is important for several reasons, some of which are (a) Alice decides to change her secret (for instance, $\ket{S}$ might have been inadvertently shared) (b) Alice conjectures that the recipients are no longer trustworthy (c) there is an update of data/secrets in the higher-level application using secret sharing as a subroutine and (d) Alice has found a more economical alternative \textsc{qnet} to safeguard $\ket{S}$\\ To make the revocation possible Alice needs an additional resource (a Bell state) shared with Bob.
+The ability to revoke the shared secret is important for several reasons, some of which are (a) Alice decides to change her secret (for instance, $\ket{S}$ might have been inadvertently shared), (b) Alice conjectures that the recipients are no longer trustworthy, (c) there is an update of data/secrets in the higher-level application using secret sharing as a subroutine and (d) Alice has found a more economical alternative \textsc{qnet} to safeguard $\ket{S}$\\ To make the revocation possible Alice needs an additional resource (a Bell state) shared with Bob.
 Consider a very simple case when Alice and Bob are sharing the Bell state $|Bell\rangle_{AB}=\frac{1}{\sqrt{2}}(|00\rangle+|11\rangle)$ in addition to the GHZ state shared by Alice, Bob and Charlie.
-Let us also assume the first case in the above TABLE I, when Bob and Charlie share the entangled state $\alpha|00\rangle+\beta|11\rangle$ as a result of Alice's measurement.
+Let us also assume the first case in the above TABLE 1, when Bob and Charlie share the entangled state $\alpha|00\rangle+\beta|11\rangle$ as a result of Alice's measurement.
 Now Alice asks Bob to do Bell measurement on his two qubits (one from the shared resource and one from shared secret) and Charlie to do measurement (on his qubit of shared secret) in Hadamard basis (see Appendix 2, see FIG. 1).
-In TABLE II we show how Alice can retrieve back her message by enlisting down the respective local operations corresponding to Bob's and Charlie's measurement outcomes.
+In TABLE 2 we show how Alice can retrieve back her message by enlisting down the respective local operations corresponding to Bob's and Charlie's measurement outcomes.
+It can be observed that the Revocation needs Alice to share an additional resource (a Bell state) with at least one of Bob or Charlie.
+In case if Alice shares a Bell state with Charlie, Charlie will first do Bell measurement on his two qubits and then Bob will do measurement in Hadamard basis on his qubit.
+In either case Alice can retrieve her message by performing the respective local operations.

+For example, suppose Alice shares additional resource with Bob and Bob gets $|\psi^-\rangle$ as outcome of Bell measurement and Charlie gets $|+\rangle$ as outcome of her measurement in Hadamard basis.
+From Appendix 2, it is clear that Alice will have $\alpha|1\rangle-\beta|0\rangle$ as result of these measurements.